Tonkatsu

 Tips for Perfect Deep-Fried Tonkatsu Using A Frying Pot:

-[Frying Pot]: Use a pot that holds a lot of oil and has high heat conductivity.
+Frying Pot: Use a pot that holds a lot of oil and has high heat conductivity. (recommended here: Frying Pot)

-[Frying Portions]: Fry a piece one at a time.
+Frying Portions: Fry a piece one at a time.
+Adding many pieces drop the oil temperature.

 Making Katsu Curry?
 Japanese Curry Recipe is here